energywebfoundation/origin/packages/solar-simulator/README.md

 Edit device configuration in `config/config.json`.
 Properties:
 - `maxCapacity` - maximum device capacity in Wh
-- `smartMeterPrivateKey` - private key of smart meter device to save reads on-chain
+- `smartMeterPrivateKey` - private key of a smart meter device to save reads on-chain

 Place example energy generation data in `config/data.csv` in the following format: